 AutoMod

-A moderation bot for Revolt that keeps communities safe.
+Moderation bot for Stoat that keeps communities safe.

-AutoMod is a moderation and utility bot for the chat platform Revolt, of which I am a core team member.
-It is one of the most popular bots on the platform, being present in over 5500 servers with a combined total user count in excess of 145K people.
+AutoMod is a moderation and utility bot for the chat platform Stoat, of which I am a core team member.
+It is one of the most popular bots on the platform, being present in over 7500 servers with a combined total user count in excess of 200,000 people.

 A user adds the word 'poo' to the filter list using '/filter add poo'.
 AutoMod confirms the addition with 'strictness HARD.'